Filter Options

 Is 10 days a good amount of time for a trip in Uganda?

 “Many people would regard 10 days to be the ideal duration for a Uganda safari.
-It is sufficient to cover all the main national parks in Uganda’s varied western circuit in a reasonably unrushed manner, but not so long that you can’t tag a beach or other extension to your holiday.
-Having said that, if you plan to cover the western circuit in full, from the southwestern gorilla trekking reserves to the more northerly Murchison Falls NP, you might consider allocating a couple more days.
-Extending your itinerary, for instance to 12 days, would allow you to do more activities and fit in more downtime between days dominated by driving from A to B.”
+It is sufficient to cover all the main national parks in Uganda’s varied western circuit in a reasonably unrushed manner, but not so long that you can’t add a beach or other extension to your holiday.
+Having said that, if you plan to cover the western circuit in full, from the southwestern gorilla trekking reserves to the more northerly Murchison Falls National Park, you might consider allocating a couple more days.
+Extending your itinerary, for instance to 12 days, would allow you to do more activities and enjoy more downtime between days dominated by driving from A to B.”

 1